Topper (brand)

-Topper is a sportswear brand established in Argentina and currently owned by Brazilian company "BR Sports", headquartered in São Paulo.
+Topper is a sportswear brand established in Argentina and currently owned by Brazilian company BR Sports, headquartered in São Paulo.
 The brand is commercialised in South America, mainly in Brazil, Uruguay, Paraguay and Argentina, where it markets a wide range of products from footwear to clothing.

 Topper was established in 1975 in Argentina as the sports brand of Alpargatas to compete against foreign sneakers manufacturers.
 In past years, products manufactured and commercialised under the Topper brand included football, basketball, rugby, tennis, and volleyball equipment.

 History

+Logo used from 1975 to 2009.

 Topper was founded in Argentina in 1975 by Alpargatas, the leading textile manufacturer in the country that had been established in 1885.
 The name "Topper" came from the dog of then president of the company, Eduardo Oxenford.
 During its first decade of existence, Topper launched its canvas shoe, a model of casual footwear which would soon reached not only a huge success but also became the most representative product of the firm in Argentina, and being considered a real "classic" since then.